 From time to time Newmar may issue new firmware for the SPM-200.
 This will usually come as a "zip" file.
 Download the zip file from www.newmartelecom.com/site_power_monitor/site_power_monitor.html to your computer and "unzip" it.
-Then navigate to the 'Firmware Update' section of the Config page, and click the "Choose File" button.
+Then navigate to this section of the Config page, and click the "Browse" button.
 Navigate to the directory that you unzipped the package into, and double click on the file with the ".PKG extension".

-Click the "Upload" button, and wait.
+Click the "Upload New Firmware" button, and wait.
 The upload process may take a few minutes, depending on the size of the update file and network traffic.
 (Note that due to the various differences between browsers, you may or may not see an in-progress report as each block of data is uploaded.)
-During this time, the green ACTIVITY LED should blink and yello LED should illuminate then extinguish on the SPM-200.
+During this time, both the IDLE and ACTIVITY LEDs should blink in unison on the SPM-200.